SamirChamanSerna/V0.2_Nozzle_Wiper/README.md

 # V0.2_Nozzle_Wiper
 Nozzle wiper for purging and cleaning the nozzle of a Voron V0.2.
-Inspire from the work of [chirpy](https://mods.vorondesign.com/details/xHsmitgNkpdeQ3tpHImI6A "chirpy").
+Inspired from the work of [chirpy](https://mods.vorondesign.com/details/xHsmitgNkpdeQ3tpHImI6A "chirpy").

 [Nozzle wiper for purging and cleaning the nozzle of a Voron V0.2](https://youtu.be/P-DkkuqNvOA "Nozzle wiper for purging and cleaning the nozzle of a Voron V0.2")